leatherback-monitoring/leatherback-monitoring.github.io/_drafts/2015-03-06-Project Update #3.5.markdown

 ![Our Breadboard Prototype](/assets/ourbreadboardprototype.jpg "Our Breadboard Prototype")

-The prototype connects an Arduino to:
+The breadboard prototype connects the individual components that make up an Arduino to an SMD
-	1) a temperature and humidity sensor
-	2) a micro USB breakout board
-	3) ... add more here